Estate Administration And Probate Services

 Our office files an administration proceeding if a person intestate, or without a will.
 The court will appoint an administrator and divide the estate according to the Rules Governing Intestate Succession.
 New York state law outlines these rules in Estates, Powers, and Trusts, Article 4 Part 1, § 4-1.1 Descent and distribution of a decedent’s estate.

-New York State law entitles a spouse a portion of the inheritance, even if a will expressly excludes a spouse.
-The Surrogate Court will not track down a spouse to notify them if they are not in the will.
+New York state law entitles a spouse a portion of the inheritance, even if a will expressly excludes a spouse.
+The Surrogate’s Court will not track down a spouse to notify them if they are not in the will.
 It is the responsibility of the spouse to contest the will to receive their inheritance rights.
 A spouse has a limited time to act, and there are no extensions.
-Without prompt action, the Court assumes the spouse has waived all inheritance rights.
+Without prompt action, the court assumes the spouse has waived all inheritance rights.

 During the process of probate, executors or administrators pay the creditors and satisfy any taxes.
 Heirs to the estate may agree to the named executor to manage the distribution of assets as prescribed in the will.
 Heirs may also contest the details of the will.
 In cases of a contested will, proceedings will take place in Surrogate’s Court, where the judge, or surrogate, will decide if the will should be proved and handed to the executor.

 A surrogate may admit the will as is, admit portions of the will, admit an earlier version of the will, or not admit the will at all.
 If the court disregards a will, they proceed as if there was no will.
 The surrogate assigns an administrator to distribute the assets among the descendants.

 Probate can be a long, drawn-out process under the best of circumstances.
 If there is a will contest, the process can take years and be very time-consuming and expensive.

 We Are Ready To Help